I created this website to help clarify and simplify the information people over 50 need in making informed decisions on their life insurance needs.

 The $400,000 could never replace her husband, but it did help her pay off the mortgage and help with other living expenses.

-I am an independent agent with almost two decades of experience and represent dozens of the top companies.
-Let me do the shopping for you and help you get the coverage you need.
+I am an independent agent with two decades of experience and represent dozens of the top companies.
+Let us do the shopping for you and help you get the coverage you need.